On Bott-Chern and Aeppli cohomologies of two-dimensional toroidal groups

 On the other hand, the Bott--Chern and the Aeppli cohomologies play important roles in the study of compact (non-K\"{a}hler) manifolds.
 This is due to the fact that while these two cohomologies coincide on compact K\"{a}hler manifolds, but they do not on compact non-K\"{a}hler manifolds.
 The $\del\delbar$-lemma is known not to always hold for general compact manifolds.
 However, Angella--Tomassini \cite{AT} and Angella--Taradini \cite{ATa} showed that for compact manifolds, the validity of the $\del\delbar$-lemma is characterized by the dimensions of these two cohomologies (see \S \ref{ddbar_lemma}).

 For these reasons, we focus on theta toroidal groups that satisfy the $\del\delbar$-lemma but are not compact, investigating the relationship between their Bott--Chern and Aeppli cohomologies.
-This paper examines Bott--Chern and Aeppli cohomology of $2$-dimensional non-compact toroidal groups.
+This paper examines Bott--Chern and Aeppli cohomologies of two-dimensional non-compact toroidal groups.

 Let $X$ be a complex manifold.
 We define {\it Bott--Chern} and {\it Aeppli cohomologies} as follows:

 where $\mathcal{A}^{p,q}$ is the sheaf of germs of $C^\infty$ $(p,q)$-forms on $X$.
 Denote by $h_{BC}^{p,q}$ and $h_{A}^{p,q}$ their dimensions.